 3. Peritoneal mesothelioma

 Peritoneal Mesothelioma is less common but is also caused by exposure to asbestos.
-A tumour then develops on the lining of the abdomen (peritoneum) which prevents it from working properly to lubricate the organs inside the abdomen.
-Although Peritoneal Mesothelioma is less common we have still dealt with mesothelioma claims for this disease.
+A tumour then develops on the lining of the abdomen (peritoneum), preventing it from working properly to lubricate the organs inside the abdomen.
+Although peritoneal mesothelioma is less common, we still deal with mesothelioma claims for this disease.

 Symptoms of mesothelioma